 Hill has dealt with fibrocystic breast tissue all her life, but one lump wasn’t going away.
 An ultrasound found a pair of two-centimeter tumors in her left breast.
 A month later, surgeons removed 11 lymph nodes, four of which were positive.
 They also performed a double mastectomy and found three additional seven-centimeter tumors.

 "The cancer I have takes a while to start growing, but once it does, it explodes," Hill says.

 Hill went through six rounds of chemotherapy from July to December, and 25 rounds of radiation in December and January.
 Until recently, she was traveling from her home in Savannah, Georgia, to the Cancer Treatment Centers of America outside Atlanta for immunotherapy every three weeks.
-She also takes a Letrazole pill daily—and will for five years—to lower estrogen production and reduce the chance of recurrence.
+She also takes a Letrazole pill daily to lower estrogen production and reduce the chance of recurrence.

 There are two other consequences for the 47-year-old.
 "The world’s worst menopause ever," Hill says.
 "My hot flashes are out of control.
 They melt you from the inside out.
 I get pink and the sweat pours out."

 Even with chemo over, she still starts each morning with a Kate Farms shake.
-It gives her the energy to exercise, as keeping her weight down will allow her to stay on her medication and continue to improve.
+It gives her the energy to exercise, since keeping her weight down allows her to stay on medication and continue to improve.